benmccormick/benmccormick.github.io/pages/posts/lasting-legacy-context.md

 #### Short term project vs Long term project

 Some software projects are meant to be written, completed, and never seen again.
 For instance a promotional site for an event.
 Some projects, like financial software, are meant to last for decades.
 This is yet another distinction than can impact best practice discussions.
 When working on a short term project, speed of delivery and initial quality tend to matter a lot.
 For long term projects it may be better to prioritize maintainability, security and ease of deployment.

-### Subscribe

-Thanks for taking the time to read this post!
-Web development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my [post on Orthogonality and CSS in JS](http://benmccormick.org/2017/01/03/orthogonality-and-css-in-js/).

 [^1]: Web page: sites that are mostly content focused with some possible interactivity layered on top